Another Marcenko-Pastur law for Kendall's tau: RMT Reminders

 where $\rho$ is the Marčenko-Pastur distribution with parameter $q$.

 However, this result is not sufficient to guarantee the almost sure weak convergence of the empirical spectral distribution.
 We must also demonstrate that

 almost surely.

 This approach is known as the method of the Stieltjes transform.
-A rigorous proof of the limiting spectral distribution of a $p \times p$ Wishart matrix $\vb{W}$ with parameter $p/n$ using this method can be found in \citet{bai2010spectral}, which refers to Eq.~\eqref{step1} as Step 1 and Eq.~\eqref{step2} as Step 2.
+A rigorous proof of the limiting spectral distribution of a $p \times p$ Wishart matrix $\mathbf{W}$ with parameter $p/n$ using this method can be found in \citep{bai2010spectral}, which refers to Eq.~\eqref{step1} as Step 1 and Eq.~\eqref{step2} as Step 2.
+A key part of Step 2 is to prove that: